stiglyt/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

    | dataLakeConnection       | Replace `{dataLakeConnectionSecretUri}` with the `dataLakeConnectionSecretUri` value from the outputs page. |
    | eventGridTopicKey        | Replace `{eventGridTopicKeySecretUri}` with the `eventGridTopicKeySecretUri` value from the outputs page. |

-   > Each of the settings above use Key Vault references and have a value of `@Microsoft.KeyVault(SecretUri={TOKENIZED_STRING})`, where `{TOKENIZED_STRING}` is the placeholder for the secret URI for the associated Key Vault secret.
+   > Each of the settings above uses Key Vault references and has a value of `@Microsoft.KeyVault(SecretUri={TOKENIZED_STRING})`, where `{TOKENIZED_STRING}` is the placeholder for the secret URI for the associated Key Vault secret.
 The `@Microsoft.KeyVault(SecretUri=)` component of the value allows the Function App to read the value of the secret from Key Vault.
-To learn more, read the [Use Key Vault references for App Service and Azure Functions](https://docs.microsoft.com/azure/app-service/app-service-key-vault-references) document.
+Read the [Use Key Vault references for App Service and Azure Functions](https://docs.microsoft.com/azure/app-service/app-service-key-vault-references) document to learn more.

 5. To update the values, you select each one on the **Application settings** tab of the configuration blade and then edit the setting's value.
-Start by selecting the `computerVisionApiKey` setting in the list of application settings.
+Start by choosing the `computerVisionApiKey` setting in the list of application settings.

    ![The computerVisionApiKey settings is highlighted in the list of Application settings for the TollBoothFunctions Function App.](media/application-settings-computer-vision.png "Application settings")